The main characteristic of azorean weather is its unpredictability: it can be sunny and hot, windy and strong showers – all in the same day!

 - August is the hottest month of the year (average of 22ºC/72ºF) and also the month with most daily sunshine hours (9) of the year

-Usually the time of the year where the weather is more unstable.
-Don’t be surprised if you get to experience warm sun, heavy rain and wind in only one day!
+Water is all around – it’s the time of the year where the weather is rainy, humid, foggy.
+But still quite unstable – don’t be surprised if you get to experience warm sun, heavy rain and wind, all in a single day!

 - December is the month with the least amount of sunshine hours (5) of the year

 Book your hotel in Azores ASAP for the best deal!

 I’ve made your life easier and you can start your search with my pre-selection of the hotels/guesthouses/villas in the Azores.
 This list only includes the top-rated reviewed hotels in the islands, with WiFi included.
 Hard to go wrong with these!

 Pre-filtered list of hotels with top reviews and location with parking and free WiFi included.

 - When Is The Best Time to Go To Azores?

 - Hiking in Azores: An Insider Guide

 - 18 Exciting Things To Do in São Miguel, Azores